Saaya Irie Photos

 Saaya Melts Hearts -- But May Break Yours

-A photo is "worth 1000 words," so yes, we've got the photos (below).
+A photo is "worth a thousand words," so yes, we've got the photos (below).
 But usually you need some words to put the photos in context.
 Before exhibiting any lust, be sure to note the girl's age!
 From True's 22 May 2005 issue:

 Weekly Weird News